Killing of Awdah Hathaleen: Aftermath

-An American nurse who had attempted to help Hathaleen after being fatally wounded by administering CPR was detained by Israeli authorities alongside Italian citizen Micol Hassan for 24 hours after the shooting.
-After being ordered to report to another police outpost, she was deported to Jordan.
+An American nurse who had attempted to revive Hathaleen by administering CPR was detained by Israeli authorities for 24 hours after the shooting, alongside Italian citizen Micol Hassan.
+After being ordered to report to another police outpost, she was deported to Jordan; Hassan was also deported upon release.
 The nurse also claimed that while several village residents sat on the station's floor blindfolded and with their hands zip-tied, Levi was freely walking around and sharing cigarettes with the police officers.
-Hassan was also deported upon release.

 On August 5, settlers ultimately cut off a water pipe under the protection of the Israel Border Police, forcing around twenty families from Umm al-Khair to go without water supply for five days.

+On February 15, 2026, over six months after the killing, Israeli newspaper Haaretz reported that the State Attorney's Office intended to file an indictment against Yinon Levi on charges of reckless homicide, which can lead to a maximum sentence of 12 years although under Israeli law it is not as grave of a charge as murder.
+On August 6, 2026, a year after the events, Israeli prosecutors indicted Levi for reckless manslaughter, armed trespassing and malicious property damage.
+According to rights group B'Tselem, this marked the first time an Israeli was charged since October 7, 2023, despite the UN-recorded 1,100 Palestinian victims (240 of whom children) in the occupied West Bank in that period.
+Israeli prosecutors rarely hold settlers accountable for their violence, with an estimated 93.6% of cases of settler terror on Palestinians ending without any prosecution.

+A football pitch was built in Umm al-Khair in honor of Hathaleen, who was a fan of the sport.
+Pro-Israeli settler organization Regavim submitted a petition that the pitch was a "security threat" to the Carmel settlement, and Israeli settlers surrounded the pitch with Israeli flags.
+In February 2026, the Israeli government delivered a demolition order for the pitch.